 External roles and responsibilities

 Christian Enemark is Professor of International Relations in the School of Economic, Social and Political Sciences at the University of Southampton, UK.
-During 2018 - 2023, he is also the Principal Investigator for a major project, on Emergent Ethics of Drone Violence: Toward a Comprehensive Governance Framework (DRONETHICS), funded by the European Research Council (grant no. 771082) under the European Union’s Horizon 2020 research and innovation programme.
+During 2018 - 2023, he was the Principal Investigator for a major project, on Emergent Ethics of Drone Violence: Toward a Comprehensive Governance Framework (DRONETHICS), funded by the European Research Council (grant no. 771082) under the European Union’s Horizon 2020 research and innovation programme.
 During 2020 - 2024, he is a Co-Investigator for the Trustworthy Autonomous Systems (TAS) Hub, funded by UK Research and Innovation (grant no. EP/V00784X/1).
 Christian was previously Reader in Global Health and International Politics at Aberystwyth University, and he has held visiting fellowships at the Australian National University’s John Curtin School of Medical Research and Centre for Applied Philosophy and Public Ethics.
-His research and teaching interests include global health politics, international security, arms control, and the ethics of war and peace.
-Christian has published widely and his latest book is Moralities of Drone Violence (Edinburgh University Press, 2023).
+His research and teaching interests include global health politics, international security, arms control, and the ethics of war.
+Christian has published widely and his latest book is Moralities of Drone Violence (2023), an Open Access publication with Edinburgh University Press.